Skellington-Closet/slack-mock/README.md

 - `addResponse`: `function(opts)` Queues a response payload that Slack Mock will use to respond upon receiving a post to a registered endpoint.
 This method can be called multiple times per webhook.
 Responses will be used in a FIFO order.
 Options are:
-  - url (String, required) The Incoming Webhook URL your app will be POSTing to.
+  - `url` (String, required) The Incoming Webhook URL your app will be POSTing to.
-  - status (Number, optional) The HTTP status code to reply with.
+  - `statusCode` (Number, optional) The HTTP status code to reply with.
 Defaults to 200.
-  - body (Object, optional) The response body to reply with.
+  - `body` (Object, optional) The response body to reply with.
 Defaults to `{ok: true}`
-  - headers (Object, optional) The HTTP headers to reply with.
+  - `headers` (Object, optional) The HTTP headers to reply with.
 Defaults to `{}`

 - `reset`: `function()` Empties the `incomingWebhooks.calls` array and clears any queued responses.

 - `calls`: `Array` An array of payloads received your from Slack app to an Incoming Webhook url.
+  - `url` The url of the call that was intercepted
+  - `body` The body of the intercepted request as an Object
+  - `headers` The headers of the intercepted request as an Object
+  - `statusCode` The status code of the intercepted request.
+Only captured for immediate responses, not for using the `response_url`.
+  - `type` Either `response` or `response_url`.
+Indicates how the call was intercepted.

 ### `instance.interactiveButtons` (Interactive Buttons)